 The Planning Commission would be holding meetings with the 78 district collectors.

 “We have said the lead bank managers of 78 districts will also attend the meeting,” the Finance Minister said.

 The government has already capped the number of subsidized cylinders at six per household per year, and beyond that a consumer has to pay the market price.
 However, some state governments are providing more subsidized cylinders and bearing the burden themselves.

 The government expects that the DBT will eliminate all ghost LPG connections and diversion of cylinders.

 In the first phase of DBT that started in January, 43 districts are being covered.

-Under the DBT scheme, subsidies and other benefits are transfered directly into the Aadhaar linked bank account of beneficiary.
+Under the DBT scheme, subsidies and other benefits are transferred directly into the Aadhaar linked bank account of the beneficiary.